Meet the Environmental Services Program Staff

 Environmental Response Specialist

 Aanii.
 Traven ndizhnikaaz.
 Waabizhiish ndodem.
 Baawating Ojibwe ndodabendaagwaz.
 My name is Traven Michaels, I am of the Marten clan, I am Ojibwe and I am from Petoskey.
 I graduated from Central Michigan University in May 2015 with a Bachelor of Science.
 My specific degree was a double major in Environmental Science and Land Use Planning.
-I am currently the Environmental Response Specialist with LTBB, which puts me in charge of the brownfields and emergency response program.
+I am currently the Environmental Response Specialist with LTBB, which puts me in charge of the brownfields and environmental emergency response program.
 I have lived in this area for most of my life and have a deep connection to the land, water, wildlife and people of Northwestern Michigan.
 I am actively passionate about protecting our environment and unique natural resources both on and off the job.
-During my free time I enjoy disc golfing, playing and writing music, camping, geocaching, kayaking and spending time with friends, family and my girlfriend Amber.
-I am beyond grateful to be able to apply my skills to ensure that our beautiful home is here for the next seven generations to enjoy.
+During my free time I enjoy disc golfing, backpacking, playing and writing music, camping, geocaching, kayaking, spending time with friends and family and anything outdoors.
+I am beyond grateful to be able to apply my education and my skills to ensure that our beautiful home is here for the next seven generations to enjoy.